nmstreethran/ml-elec-model/README.md

 ## Data

 Datasets used and their descriptions are available at <https://gitlab.com/nithiya/ml-elec-model-data>.
+To clone the repository with the data included, add `--recurse-submodules` after `git clone`.

 ## License